bitmakerla/estela/CONTRIBUTING.md

 We use [black](https://github.com/psf/black) code formatter

 * Run `black .` for style unification

+## Any contributions you make will be under the MIT Software License
+In short, when you submit code changes, your submissions are understood to be under the same [MIT License](https://github.com/bitmakerla/estela/blob/main/LICENSE.md) that covers the project.
+Feel free to contact the maintainers if that's a concern.

 ## License
 By contributing, you agree that your contributions will be licensed under its MIT License.